akimcs/customer-database-management/README.md

 4. Use the "Add", "Modify", or "Delete" buttons to alter database information.

 ## Extra Details:
-* The MySQL Connector Driver 8.0.22 version is used specifically for its automatic timezone conversion.
+* The MySQL Connector Driver 8.0.22 version is used specifically for its automatic timezone conversion to UTC.

 ## Author:
 Austin Kim